ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   that a query in a logical context is interpreted as an existence test ({{extest}}), effecting the conversion as per {{type-conv}}.

-* When the declared type of the parameter is `NodesType` and the argument is one of the following:
-    * A general query (`filter-query`, which includes singular query).
+* When the declared type of the parameter is `NodesType` and the argument is a general query (`filter-query`, which includes singular query).

 ### `length` Function Extension {#length}